 Many of us carry tension in our backs, leading to a feeling of compression and stiffness.
 Ashiatsu is fantastic for addressing this.
 As the therapist glides along the muscles that run parallel to your spine, the sustained pressure helps to gently stretch and elongate your back.
 This can create more space between the vertebrae, relieving pressure on spinal nerves and encouraging better posture.
 It’s a natural way to decompress your spine without any popping or cracking.
 The result is often a feeling of openness and relief, helping to ease chronic back pain and improve your overall spinal health.

-Improve Flexibility and Range of Motion
+Stretch Deeper and Improve Your Range of Motion

 Feeling stiff?
 Ashiatsu can help restore your body’s natural movement.
 The deep, sweeping strokes work to lengthen and stretch tight muscle fibers and release restrictions in the fascia, the connective tissue that surrounds your muscles.
 This process helps to loosen up adhesions and knots that can limit your mobility.
 Over time, regular Ashiatsu sessions can lead to a noticeable improvement in your flexibility and range of motion.
 You might find it easier to touch your toes, reach overhead, or simply move through your day with greater ease and less restriction.
 It’s an effective way to help your body feel more fluid and free.